rory-loughrey-kainos/Platform_Academy_Clone/Week 3/Day 1 - AWS Overview.md

 ## AWS Lambda

 1. What is AWS Lambda?
+'serverless' compute - server(s) managed by amazon, only need to worry about the application and above

-2. Whats the advantages of Lambda over EC2?
+2. Whats the advantages of Lambda over EC2? lesser admin in provisioning & maintaining servers (i.e. VMs), as well as (potential) cost savings as they are pay as you go compute

-3. Find out 5 different code languages that AWS Lambda supports natively
+3. Find out 5 different code languages that AWS Lambda supports natively JS
+Python
+Java
+.NET
+Go
+Ruby

 4. Excerise: Using an Amazon S3 trigger to invoke a Lambda function.
 Take a look at the excerise below, but use Terraform to configure and provision resources
 [https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html]